leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

       - On 0.0 , vertices with zero weight will have no thickness at all (creates duplicate vertices).
       - On 0.5 , vertices with zero weight will be half as thick as those with full weight.
       - On 1.0 , the weights are ignored and the *Thickness* value is used for every vertex.

+Offset
+   A value between (-1 to 1) to locate the solidified output inside or outside the original mesh.
+   The inside and outside is determined by the face normals.
+   Set to 0.0, the solidified output will be centered on the original mesh.

 Flip Normals
    Reverse the normals of all geometry (both the inner and outer surfaces).